Travel Disruption Advice for Luton Airport delays and cancellations

 This depends on the type of weather affecting your flight.
 Take a look at our guide on how weather affects airports and flying.

-It also depends on what exactly causes your delay: is it the weather or is it control centre scheduling or a domino affect on delays?
-Our advice, is try the Claims Calculator above or call up the airline support to be sure.
+It also depends on what exactly causes your delay: is it the weather or is it control centre scheduling or a domino effect on delays?
+Our advice is try the Claims Calculator above or call up the airline support to be sure.

 If my flight is cancelled and I have to rebook a new flight, will the airline provide compensation for my accommodation and meals while I wait for my new flight?

 If your re-booked flight leaves 2 hours after the scheduled flight your airline should provide you with free meals while you wait and accommodation if needed.
 The level of compensation will depend on the distance you are travelling and how much later you will arrive from the original flight.

 If my flight is delayed by the airline what compensation am I entitled to?

 You aren’t entitled to financial compensation if your flight is delayed but you can get food, refreshments and accommodation if your flight is delayed overnight.
 Make sure to keep your receipts to ask to be reimbursed and remember that they reserve the right to deny any excessive expenses claims.

 If you’re experiencing Luton Airport delays today by over 5 hours you can request a refund and the airline may give you the option not to travel.

 If my flight delay means I have to cancel my holiday, will the airline pay reimburse me for my loss?

 Unfortunately, the most common answer here is “no”.
 The airline isn’t responsible for your holiday and unless the flight is cancelled by the airlines’ fault, they will not pay for cancellation of your accommodation or cancellation of any other arrangements.
 This means that if they cannot fly due to snow or other bad weather conditions, you’ll have to take care of cancelling your trip and taking on any cancellation fees.